Skip to Content

 These quick and easy stir-fried sweet chilli noodles join my sweet and sour noodles in that category.

-They are insanely quick to cook, weighing in at around 15 minutes, and that is taking your time.
+They are incredibly quick to cook, weighing in at around 15 minutes, and that is taking your time.

 They are also vegetarian if that is important to you!